Gracie Gold delivers one final, unexpected moment of glory at U.S. championships

 “I built a whole career of bombing shorts at nationals and not from a lack of training,” she said.

 Gold sat on a chair in a room far beneath the arena stands.
 On a table behind her sat the teddy bear, tossed to the ice by a euphoric fan, that she had picked up in the moments after her performance.
-For 10 minutes she talked, with legs crossed a black puffer jacket over her green dress, skates still on her feet.
+For 10 minutes she talked, with legs crossed, a black puffer jacket over her green dress, skates still on her feet.
 She was at times euphoric, sentimental and sassy.
-She’s been through so much it almost felt like a victory even when it wasn’t.
+She has been through so much it almost felt like a victory even when it wasn’t.

 “To nail almost everything,” she said, pausing for a second.
-“Not perfect-perfect but what can you want?”
+“Not perfect-perfect, but what can you want?”

 On the night no one could have imagined what might be the last great Gracie Gold moment, it seemed like more than enough.